nevillegrech/gigahorse-toolchain/README.md

 ## Running Gigahorse
 The `gigahorse.py` script can be run on a contract individually or on a collection of contract bytecode files in specified directory, and it will run the binary lifter implemented in `logic/main.dl` on each contract, optionally followed by any additional client analyses specified by the user using the `-C` flag.

 The default pipeline first attempts to decompile a contract using a **transactional** context-sensitivity configuration.
-If that times out it performs a second attempt using a **hybrid-precise** context sensitivity configuration, tuned for scalability.
-If the legacy (single decompilation) pipeline is preferred you can use the `--single_decomp` flag.
+If that times out it performs a second attempt with the _scalable-fallback_ configuration (using a **hybrid-precise** context sensitivity algorithm, tuned for scalability).
+In addition, if the default configuration succeeds but produces imprecise output, the _precise-fallback_ configuration (currently the same as the `--early_cloning` config) is used to attempt to remove that imprecision.
+Both fallback configurations can be disabled if needed using the `--disable_scalable_fallback` and `--disable_precise_fallback` flags respectivelly.

 The Gigahorse pipeline also includes a few rounds of inlining of small functions in order to help the subsequent client libraries get more high-level inferences.
 The inlining functionality can be disabled with `--disable_inline`.